Left 4 Dead 2: Game modes

-The Infected
+Enemies

 While also referred to as zombies, the Infected are humans who have contracted a mutated strain of an infection, though neither the source nor nature of this "Green Flu" are made clear in the games.
 The most numerous Infected encountered by the survivors are the common Infected.
 Though individually weak, they can swarm and overwhelm the Survivors, especially when separated from their teammates.
-Damage to the infected in Left 4 Dead 2 is portrayed more realistically, with bullets and melee weapons ripping off bits of flesh and, in some cases, limbs.
+Damage to the Infected in Left 4 Dead 2 is portrayed more realistically, with bullets and melee weapons ripping off bits of flesh and, in some cases, limbs.
 A new addition to Left 4 Dead 2 is the Uncommon Infected unique to each campaign.
 By virtue of location and equipment worn pre-infection, they possess abilities that separate them from the Common Infected.
-For example, the Dead Center campaign introduces infected CEDA agents in hazmat suits, making them fireproof; Dark Carnival includes clowns, whose squeaking shoes attract small hordes of Common Infected; and The Parish includes infected private security contractors in riot gear, making them bulletproof from the front.
+For example, the Dead Center campaign introduces Infected CEDA agents in hazmat suits, making them fireproof; Dark Carnival includes clowns, whose squeaking shoes attract small hordes of Common Infected; and The Parish includes Infected private security contractors in riot gear, making them bulletproof from the front.

 As in the first game, there are special Infected whose mutations grant them special abilities that make them highly dangerous, which act as bosses.
 The presence of such Infected nearby is hinted at by sound effects or musical cues unique to each type.
 The five Special Infected from the first game return in Left 4 Dead 2, some with modified behavior and skin models: